Solid Waste Disposal Sites Improvement

 - The Environmental and Social Management Plan (ESMP).
 This will provide the contractor with the requirements for the execution of the works following the required environmental and social safeguards.

-Activities will not start until the RAP is implemented to meet social and environmental safeguards.
-This is the first time the government of Sint Maarten must deal with resettlement issues, therefore, it is expected that implementation of the RAP will take several years, and it will be done in phases to be able to start project activities as soon as possible.
+To meet social and environmental safeguards, major project activities will not start until the RAP is implemented.
+This is the first time that the government of Sint Maarten will embark on large-scale community resettlement.
+Therefore, it is expected that implementation of the RAP will take several years, and it will be done in phases so that project activities can start as soon as possible.